underdogg-forks/cleanninja/docs/api_tokens.rst

 Zapier
 """"""

-Invoice Ninja proudly partners with https://zapier.com/ to provide seamless app connections for your Invoice Ninja activity.
+Invoice Ninja proudly partners with https://zapier.com/ to provide seamless app connections for your Invoice Ninja timeline.
 Check out various Zaps that deliver integrated functionality between Invoice Ninja and other apps to help you streamline your accounting.
 Click on the gray Zapier button, just to the right of the Documentation button, to find out more.